The woman Oscar Wilde met as a girl in 1882 who became the lover of his niece and had an affair with his own lover’s future wife.

 First, that Wilde took to the stage still smoking a cigarette—which some thought disrespectful.
 Second, that he gave an amusing speech of playful immodesty—which others thought condescending.
 Or, at least they did in those stuffy Victorian days.
-One irate newspaper correspondent referring to Wilde’s “vulgar impertinence”.
-These were, of course, the Victorians who could neither grasp irony nor face the change in attitudes that Wilde anticipated.
+One irate newspaper correspondent referred to Wilde’s “vulgar impertinence”.
+These were, of course, the Victorians who could neither grasp irony nor face the change in attitudes that Wilde boldly anticipated.

 Conversely, others saw no ill-manners in Wilde’s appearance.
-Indeed, the audience on the night was thoroughly amused, and one report found his demeanor “very touching”.
+Indeed, the theatre audience on the night was thoroughly amused, and one report of it found his demeanor “very touching”.

 Whichever view one took, everyone agreed on one thing: that Wilde was different.
 And being different is a sure way in any era of achieving the second worst thing the world: i.e. being talked about.
 So the story of Wilde’s curtain call was seized upon by the press at the time and has been well-documented by authors over the years.

 But my analysis begins with the cartoon.
 In it Wilde’s curtain call is immediately recognizable: the smoking, the speech, and Lady Windermere’s fan.
 So as we have already alluded to the record of journalism and biography, let us revisit the circumstances through the prism of caricature.